Calcium is a mineral needed for bone health, muscle movement, and nerve function. Hypercalcemia is higher than normal levels of calcium in your blood.

 Factors that may interfere with hormones and lead to hypercalcemia include:

-Factors that may increase the amount of calcium in the body include:
+Factors that may increase the amount of calcium in the body or blood include:

 Other factors that may increase your risk of hypercalcemia include: